-Passiv started when two Brendans met and discovered they were both disillusioned with the status quo of investing: paying high fees for active management of investment products, with nothing to show for it.
+Passiv started when our founders, Brendan Lee Young and Brendan Wood, met and discovered they were both disillusioned with the status quo of investing: paying high fees for active management of investment products, with nothing to show for it.

 They did the math and realized that those expensive investment products would add years to their working life, because high management expense ratios (MERs) dramatically slowed the growth of their nest eggs.

 From there, they turned to passive investing, a strategy that involves buying and holding index funds that follow the market, rather than actively picking, buying, and selling stocks in an effort to “beat the market”.
 Since index funds don’t require active management, the management fees are significantly lower - about 10x lower than fees associated with actively managed investments like mutual funds.